 From ice-skating locales with only sun-soaked winter skies and far-as-the-eye-can-see mountain views to urban and resort settings surrounded by busy shops and restaurants, Colorado’s outdoor ice rinks bring back-to-basics joy to this classic winter pastime.

-Several Colorado State Parks have natural ponds that offer skating amid some of the state’s most scenic vistas, including Yampa River (Hayden), Golden Gate Canyon (Golden), Highline Lake (Fruita), Jackson Lake (Fort Morgan) and Eleven Mile (Lake George).
-When you’re done gliding around the pond, you’ll have the parks’ myriad other snow activities to choose from — snowshoeing, cross-county skiing, sledding or tubing, wildlife viewing and more.
+Several Colorado State Parks have natural ponds that offer skating amid some of the state’s most scenic vistas, including Yampa River, Golden Gate Canyon, Highline Lake, Jackson Lake, Cherry Creek and Eleven Mile.
+When you’re done gliding around the pond, you’ll have the parks’ myriad of other snow activities to choose from — snowshoeing, cross-county skiing, sledding, tubing, wildlife viewing and more.
 Check conditions with the individual parks before you head out.

 Ouray